kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 #### Subresource

-Resource changes can only be made via the new `/resize` subresource.
-The request & response types for this subresource are the full pod object, but only the following fields are allowed to be
+Resource changes can only be made via the new `/resize` subresource, which accepts Update and Patch verbs.
+The request & response types for this subresource are the full pod object, but only the following fields are allowed to be modified:
-modified:

 * `.spec.containers[*].resources`
 * `.spec.initContainers[*].resources` (only for sidecars)